 We work with clients throughout the Bronx and the surrounding areas in NYC, and serve both the English and Spanish-speaking communities.
 See what our past clients have to say about working with one of the best divorce attorneys in the Bronx.

-What Are the Legal Requirements for Divorce in New York?
+What Are the Requirements to File for Divorce in New York?

 Before you can file for a divorce in New York, you must:

 To learn more about what these requirements are, review the NY Courts divorce requirements.